Skip to content

 Credit reference agencies can use the full register but only to check your name and address if you are applying for credit, and for other purposes specified in law.
 You can ask us if you want more details.
 There is more information in the frequently asked questions page at the About My Vote website.

-You may find that your name appears on an online search despite you telling us that you do not want your name on the edited register.
-This can happen if your details were passed on to the commercial organisation before you told us that you did not want to be on the edited register.
+You may find that your name appears on an online search despite you telling us that you do not want your name on the open register.
+This can happen if your details were passed on to the commercial organisation before you told us that you did not want to be on the open register.
 It may be that you have been living at your address since before 2002; when there was only one version of the register.

 Some historical electoral registers and parish registers are available to view at Merton Heritage and Local Studies Centre.